Last Updated: March 26, 2026

 - Frozen foods: Cyclops, baby brine shrimp, daphnia

 Feed small amounts two to three times daily.
 Live foods are strongly preferred and produce the best growth and coloration.
-Some individuals can be trained to accept high-quality dry foods, but don’t rely on flakes or pellets as the sole diet.
+Some individuals is trained to accept high-quality dry foods, but don’t rely on flakes or pellets as the sole diet.
 A regular supply of baby brine shrimp is the single best food you can offer.

 Breeding & Reproduction